thms/alive/README.md

 Strategies: in case of loosing, favour paths that reduce opponents health as much as possible (i.e. outcome = value * (other.current_health / other.health)
 Refactor current game mechanics for consistency in team match to be equal to 1:1 match Replace graphviz with d3.js for rendering outcome of matchups (dendrogram might be better?)
+TQTeam: favor preserving own health / maximising damage to other via mechanics Remaining abilities
+Update to latest release: flocks, and other new creatures and abilities

 # get the dinodex from here
 https://jwatoolbox.com/_next/data/9A_G3Qyrpar9PSLRyQi88/en/dinodex.json